-- Saudi airlines transit flights (International Arrival/Domestic Departing) or (Domestic Arrival/International Departing), only Airbus types can be parked/accommodated in contact stands (ACFT Types: A319/A320/A321/A332/A333). - AOC should make the necessary changes according to any request from Terminal operation during hajj season and Omrah for example. - Royal Apron's ACFT stands (Stands No. 14, 15, 16 and 17) are controlled by Royal Terminal department however, stand allocation plan for Royal apron must be shared with Tibah AOC within minimum Two hours in advance so Follow Me service "when required" will be requested by AOC. - Stands at west apron (stands from 01 to 12) will be managed by Tibah VIP lounge in coordination with AOC personnel. - West Remote stands are controlled by AOC team in coordination with Royal Department. - AOC personnel will make sure that all gates allocated are respecting above rules - Slot Team is responsible to record any approved slot into the - AOC personnel use the system; ROTA for ACFT stand Allocation process which designed for this purpose. - An AOC agent will continually monitor the flights status and will update the AODB accordingly. - AOC personnel will monitor the frequency (118.3 Approach/MED TWR) and (121.900 MED Ground), this will help AOC staff to update the flights status. - AOC personnel will make sure that all stands and gates in ROTA system are reflecting correct in AODB and FIDS - In case of any difference between systems (ROTA / AODB / FIDS), AOC operator should report this to IT by IP phone (9399) or by email to Madinah IT: TAVIT_MED@tav.aero - AOC shall extract all flights data including related stands and will share the flights data with stakeholders in advance (Flights Plan/Schedule including stand allocation plan of each day must be shared with involved stakeholders on previous day maximum at 23:00 Hrs.
-Local Time. - NOTE: it is AOC responsibility to activate the VDGS on ACFT landing (immediately after ACFT landing about 5 min before ACFT block-on)
+- Saudi airlines transit flights (International Arrival/Domestic Departing) or (Domestic Arrival/International Departing), only Airbus types can be parked/accommodated in contact stands (ACFT Types: A319/A320/A321/A332/A333). - AOC should make the necessary changes according to any request from Terminal operation during hajj season and Omrah for example. - Royal Apron's ACFT stands (Stands No. 14, 15, 16 and 17) are controlled by Royal Terminal department however, stand allocation plan for Royal apron must be shared with Tibah AOC within minimum Two hours in advance so Follow Me service "when required" will be requested by AOC. - Stands at west apron (stands from 01 to 12) will be managed by Tibah AOC personnel. - West Remote stands are controlled by AOC team in coordination with Royal Department. - AOC personnel will make sure that all gates allocated are respecting above rules - Slot Team is responsible to record any approved slot into the AODB - AOC personnel use the system; ROTA for ACFT stand Allocation process which designed for this purpose. - An AOC agent will continually monitor the flights status and will update the AODB accordingly. - AOC personnel will monitor the frequency (118.3 Approach/MED TWR) and (121.900 MED Ground), this will help AOC staff to update the flights status. - AOC personnel will make sure that all stands and gates in ROTA system are reflecting correct in AODB and FIDS - In case of any difference between systems (ROTA / AODB / FIDS), AOC operator should report this to CMMS/AVITO by IP phone (8222/9399) or by email to Madinah IT: cmms-team@tibahairports.com / noc@tibahairports.com - AOC shall extract all flights data including related stands and will share the flights data with stakeholders in advance (Flights Plan/Schedule including stand allocation plan of each day must be shared with involved stakeholders on previous day maximum at 23:00 Hrs.
+Local Time. - It is AOC responsibility to activate the VDGS upon ACFT landing (Approximately 5 min before ACFT block-on) also it could be activated by PBB operator from bridges.